groonga/gcs.groonga.org/docs/install/index.md

 If you got {{ site.version }}, Groonga CloudSearch is installed successfully!
 Yey!

-### Daemon mode
+### Service mode

-After installation, you can start the Groonga CloudSearch server as a daemon, with the default port (7575):
+After installation, you can start the Groonga CloudSearch server as a service (daemon), with the default port (7575):

     $ sudo service gcs start

-The daemon works as a process of the `gcs` user.
+The service works as a process of the `gcs` user.

 ## Others {#others}